#

 These processes also apply when gathering data via an API.

-Open iT supports the various license managers, applications, and web applications through log file parsing:
+Open iT supports the various license managers, applications, and web applications: